anty-filidor/network_diffusion/README.md

   for network analysis.
 You can easily integrate it into your existing NetworkX-based workflows.

-## How to install this package
+## Package installation

-**To install package, run this command: `pip install network_diffusion`**.
+**To install the package, run this command: `pip install network_diffusion`**.
-Please note that we currently support Linux, MacOS, and Windows only.
+Please note that we currently support Linux, MacOS, and Windows, but the package is mostly tested and developed on Unix-based systems.

-To contribute, please clone the repo, switch to a new feature-branch, and install the environment:
+To contribute, please clone the repo, switch to a new feature branch, and install the environment:

 ```bash